 In 2011, REEF began working on the creation and implementation of a curriculum designed for elementary and high school students.
-This exciting, new project focuses on bringing the Nassau grouper into Cayman elementary and high school classrooms through lesson plans and live-feed videos that will connect classrooms with scientists in the field.
-Given the importance of the grouper as an apex predator, it is imperative to raise awareness about the aggregations and to help build support for the value of Nassau grouper beyond a fishery resource.
-The curriculum presents a multi-faceted view of the Nassau grouper and includes key historical, scientific, and conservation concepts.
-In addition to classroom lessons, the curriculum includes live-feed video sessions that will take place during the winter spawning event, allowing us to bring real-world field science into the classroom.
-The live feed video discussions will be supplemented with footage of solitary Nassau grouper on their home reef, and the 4,000 mass aggregation of Nassau grouper that gather on the west end of Little Cayman during winter full moons.
+This exciting new project focuses on bringing the Nassau Grouper into Cayman elementary and high school classrooms through lesson plans and live-feed videos that will connect classrooms with scientists in the field.
+With the impending expiration of the existing reserve protections at the aggregation sites, it is imperative to raise awareness about the aggregations and to help build support for the value of Nassau Grouper beyond a fishery resource.

+The curriculum presents a multi-faceted view of the Nassau Grouper and includes key historical, scientific, and conservation concepts.
+In addition to classroom lessons, the curriculum includes two live-feed video sessions during the school year - once prior to the spawning season (November/December) and the second during the spawning season (January/February), allowing us to bring real-world field science into the classroom.
+The live feed video discussions will be supplemented with footage of solitary Nassau Grouper on their home reef, and the 4,000+ mass aggregation of Nassau Grouper that gather on the west end of Little Cayman during winter full moons.
 These video sessions are scaffolded with pre-activities to build background knowledge as well as follow-up activities to help deepen the students' learning experience.